eclipse-pass/main/docs/infra/deploy_demo.md

 docker-compose up
 ```

-Please refer to the specifics of the [clipse Foundation infrastructure](/docs/infra/eclipseops.md)
+Please refer to the specifics of the [Eclipse Foundation infrastructure](/docs/infra/eclipseops.md)
 for the actual commands to run on a specific environment.
 For example, this
 is the specific script that (currently) runs [demo.eclipse-pass.org](https://demo.eclipse-pass.org)